-- Insert one landing gear assembly into the pocket on the side of the fuselage as shown.
-The landing gear legs mount to the flat spot of the aluminum block which can pivot in the pocket. - Thread the included 3 x 8mm machine screws through the landing gear leg into the threaded holes in the aluminum pivot block. - 3.
-Repeat the process to install the second landing gear assembly.
+- Insert the left landing gear assembly into the pocket on the side of the fuselage as shown.
+The landing gear legs mount to the flat spot of the aluminum block which can pivot in the pocket. - 2.
+Use a #1 Phillips screwdriver to install two M2.5 x 8mm machine screws through the landing gear leg into the threaded holes in the aluminum pivot block.